Tighter Information-Theoretic Generalization Bounds via a Novel Class of Change of Measure Inequalities: Change of Measure Inequalities

+We then discuss the intuition of our DPI framework, and show its relation to the existing approaches \cite{picard2022change, esposito2021generalization}, which are the tightest known results in this context to the best of the authors' knowledge.

-The idea behind the use of DPI is as follows: the discrepancy between $P(E)$ and $Q(E)$ depends on two ingredients: (i) the choice of event $E$, and (ii) the statistical dissimilarity between $P$ and $Q$.
+The idea behind our DPI scheme is as follows: the discrepancy between $P(E)$ and $Q(E)$ depends on two ingredients: (i) the choice of event $E$; (ii) the statistical dissimilarity between $P$ and $Q$.
 For example, if $E=\Omega$, then the event selection eliminates any observable difference.
-We interpret $P(E)$ and $Q(E)$ as the output probabilities induced by passing $P$ and $Q$ through the same kernel $T=\mathds{1}_E$, and the difference between $P(E)$ and $Q(E)$ can then be quantified by information measures between the induced laws $P\circ T$ and $Q\circ T$, hence we derive~\eqref{eq::DPI_f_div_detail}.
-Note that in~\cite[Theorem~3]{esposito2021generalization}, the data processing inequality has also been used in the proof as one step.
-However, given the explicit expression of $f$, one can provide a tighter bound on $f((1-p)/(1-q))$ than $-f^*(0)$, which is one of the motivations for deriving the results in Theorem~\ref{thm::hellinger_chi2}.
+We interpret $P(E)$ and $Q(E)$ as the output probabilities induced by passing $P$ and $Q$ through the same kernel $T=\mathds{1}_E$, and the difference between $P(E)$ and $Q(E)$ can then be quantified by information measures between the induced laws $P\circ T$ and $Q\circ T$, implying~\eqref{eq::DPI_f_div_detail}.
+Though the DPI was also used in a step of~\cite[Theorem~3]{esposito2021generalization}, given the explicit expression of $f$, one can provide a tighter bound on $f((1-p)/(1-q))$ than $-f^*(0)$ (see \eqref{eq::compare_thm3}), which is one of the motivations for deriving the results in Theorem~\ref{thm::hellinger_chi2}.

-In terms of using the DPI for $f$-divergences, a similar approach has recently been studied in a concurrent work~\cite{guan2025DPI} for PAC-Bayesian bounds.
-Despite the similar idea of utilizing the DPI, our bounds are usually tighter than theirs (e.g., compare~\eqref{eq::PQ_Hellinger_divergence2_relaxed2} to~\cite[Lemma~2]{guan2025DPI}), and we consider $\sigma$-sub-Gaussian loss instead of bounded $[0,1]$-loss.
-We give general $f$-divergence bounds that recover the $\chi^2$-divergence bound~\eqref{eq::chi2}, and we also study maximal leakage, conditional mutual information, and differential privacy.
-Moreover, we consider the $E_\gamma$-divergence, which plays an important role in various places (e.g., a novel change of measure inequality~\eqref{eq::Egamma_change_measure} that is tighter than~\eqref{eq::strong_converse}; simplified proof of the maximal leakage bound~\eqref{eq::highprob_ML_genbd} in Section~\ref{sec::ML}; and its role in connecting generalization and privacy in Section~\ref{sec::DP}), but not discussed by~\cite{guan2025DPI}.
+We note that DPI has been applied in a few studies on generalization error as a convenient tool rather than an integrative framework.
+However, when applied to bound $P(E)$ by $Q(E)$ and $D_f(P\Vert Q)$ of some measurable $E$, DPI is tighter than the relaxation of the Donsker-Varadhan representation